josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 While the workings of bézier curves make for interesting trivia, you might reasonably ask: why does this matter?
 Why is it important to use one easing curve over another--or for that matter, any curve at all?

-True, transitions and animations are cool.
-They're fun.
-They're interesting.
-(The good ones, anyway.)
-But beyond that, well-implemented transitions can also be _intuitive_.
+True, animation is cool.
+(When done well, anyway.)
+But beyond that, well-implemented animation can also be _intuitive_.

 <CalloutPlusQuote>